ashutoshsameer/vision-model-compression/README.md

 ## Results

 ### ResNet 18
-- Number of Parameters consistently decrease exponentially with increasing rounds of pruning which is expected
+- Change in Number of Parameters with rounds of pruning
   - <img src="assets/image29.png" width="50%">
-- Drop in Best Accuracy is minimal with the configuration of low percentage pruning of initial layers and higher percentage pruning of deeper layers and Scaling up percentage of pruning of layers result in drastic drop of accuracy across the rounds
+- Change in Best Accuracy with incremental rounds of pruning
    - <img src="assets/image16.png" width="50%">
-- Model Size consistently decrease exponentially with increasing rounds of pruning which is expected as the Number of Params decrease
+- Model Size variation with increasing rounds of pruning
   - <img src="assets/image6.png" width="50%">
 - The number of out filters in the Conv layers keeps reducing with incremental pruning rounds for the configuration [0.1, 0.1, 0.2, 0.2, 0.2, 0.2, 0.3, 0.3]
   - <img src="assets/image14.png" width="50%">
   - <img src="assets/image34.png" width="50%">
-- The behavior of MACs/FLOPs is similar to the trend seen in model size and parameters
+- MACs/FLOPs trend with pruning
   - <img src="assets/image1.png" width="50%">
 - Comparison of Model Size, Accuracy and Inference Time in Post Training Static Quantization from FP32 to INT8 in PyTorch
   - <img src="assets/image25.png" width="50%">